kraltendorf/HopBox/README.md

 # HopBox
  An image analysis pipeline for evaluating hop cone morphology in the context of breeding programs.
 In this analysis we use a fully convolutional network trained using 20 manually masked images.

- This work is in progress and is being prepared for submission to The Plant Genome.
+ This work is in progress and is being prepared for submission to The Plant Phenome.
 Upon acceptance, the pipeline will be fully publicly available for download and use.
 Stay tuned!

 ## This respository contains: